Farouk of Egypt: Early life and education

 Fuad, who did not speak Arabic, insisted that the crown prince learn Arabic so he could talk to his subjects.
-Farouk became fluent in classical Arabic, the language of the Koran, and he always gave his speeches in classical Arabic.
+Farouk became fluent in classical Arabic, the language of the Quran, and he always gave his speeches in classical Arabic.
 As a child, Farouk showed a facility for languages, learning Arabic, English, French and Italian, which were the only subjects he excelled in.
 The more honest of Farouk's tutors often wrote comments on his childhood essays such as "Improve your bad handwriting and pay attention to the cleanliness of your notebook" and "It is regrettable that you do not know the history of your ancestors".
 The more sycophantic of his tutors wrote comments like "Excellent.
 A brilliant future awaits you in the world of literature" on an essay that began with the sentence "My father had a lot of ministers and I have a cat".
 Farouk was known for his love of practical jokes, a trait that continued as an adult.
 For instance, he liked to free the quail that the game keepers had captured on the grounds of the Montaza Palace, and he once used an air gun to shoot out the windows at the Koubbeh Palace.
 When Queen Marie of Romania visited the Koubbeh Palace to see Queen Nazli, Farouk asked her if she wanted to see his two horses; when she answered in the positive, Farouk had the horses brought into the royal harem, which greatly displeased the two queens as the animals defecated all over the floor.
 Farouk's Swedish au pair, Gerda Sjöberg, wrote in her diary: "The truth doesn't exist in Egypt.
 Breaking promises is normal.
 Farouk is already perfect at this.
 He loves to lie.
 But it's amazing Farouk is as good as he, given his mother."
-Knowing of his family's genetic predisposition to obesity, King Fuad kept Farouk on a strict diet, warning him that the male descendants of Mohammad Ali the Great tended to get obese very easily.
+Knowing of his family's genetic predisposition to obesity, King Fuad kept Farouk on a strict diet, warning him that the male descendants of Muhammad Ali the Great tended to get obese very easily.